ubcxzhang/Stock-Price-Prediction/README.md

 ~~~
     [your_deirctory]/figure
 ~~~
-all the **raw datasets** from New York Stock Exchange are stored at, which are accessible to all group members
+all the **raw datasets** from New York Stock Exchange are stored at the directory bellow, which are accessible to all group members
 ~~~
     /projects/def-ubcxzh/SharedData/NYSE16/GroupingResult/NBBO
 ~~~